Marple Memorial Park

 WC: Toilets (not disabled at present) available during park opening hours.

-Dogs: You must clean up after your dog – scoop bins provided.
-Dog restrictions exist in some areas of the park.
+Dogs: You must clean up after your dog.
+Dog restrictions in some areas of the park.